Contact us

 Welcome to ward C, where we provide competent and empathetic care for all patients.
 A qualified team of doctors, nurses and therapists work closely together to provide the best possible treatment and support during this difficult time.

-Children and adolescents with various oncological and haematological diseases are cared for on ward C. There are five single rooms and an isolation area with three further single rooms.
+Children and adolescents with various haematological and oncological diseases are cared for on ward C. There are five single rooms and an isolation area with three further single rooms.
 One parent can always stay with the child and spend the night in the same room.

 Insights into the station